 Providers can greatly reduce their expenses by using less memory to run more client guest virtual machines on the same physical hosts.
-This can be done transparently by means of memory overcommitment [8, 34, 55].
+This can be done transparently by means of memory overcommitment [23, 37].
 When memory is overcommited, the clients have no way to discern how much physical memory they are actually getting.
 Due to the lack of transparency and difficulties with providing a given level of quality of service when overcommitting memory, some providers refrain from memory overcommitment and let their hardware go underutilized.
 Others simply reduce their clients' quality of service.

-Clients would much prefer to have full visibility and control over the resources they receive [3, 42].
-They would like to pay only for the physical memory they need, when they need it [1, 5, 18].
-By granting clients this flexibility, providers can increase client satisfaction: clients interested in high quality of service (QoS) will be able to choose a non-overcommited machine, while budget-conscious clients will be able to enjoy the cloud at low prices when demand is low.
-Finding an efficient allocation of physical memory on each cloud host-an allocation that gives each guest virtual machine precisely the amount of memory it needs, when it needs it, at the price it is willing to pay-yields benefits for both clients, whose satisfaction is improved, and providers, whose hardware utilization is improved.
+Clients would much prefer to have full visibility and control over the resources they receive [2, 28].
+They would like to pay only for the physical memory they need, when they need it [3, 11].
+By granting clients this flexibility, providers can increase client satisfaction: clients interested in high quality of service (QoS) will be able to choose a nonovercommited machine, while budget-conscious clients will be able to enjoy the cloud at low prices when demand is low.
+Finding an efficient allocation of physical memory on each cloud host-an allocation that gives each guest virtual machine precisely the amount of memory it needs, when it needs it, at the price it is willing to pay-yields benefits for clients, whose satisfaction is improved, and providers, whose hardware utilization is improved.

-Previous physical memory allocation schemes assumed that guest virtual machines are run by fully cooperative clients, who let the host know precisely what each guest is doing, how much benefit additional memory would bring to it, and the importance of the workload to the client [19, 25, 27, 41].
-Gingko, for example, assumed that guests are cooperative and that the host knows the benefit additional memory would bring each guest [19, 27].
-Heo et al. [25] solved a control problem over performance level objectives, by measuring guest performance inside the guests, again assuming guest cooperation.
-Nathuji et al. [41] sold performance instead of resources, again by measuring guest performance inside the guests.
-All these systems allocated memory efficiently and improved the overall system's performance, but were unsuitable for real-world commercial clouds, because the assumption that the host has full, accurate information on all aspects of guest performance is unrealistic.
+Previous physical memory allocation schemes assumed that guest virtual machines are white boxes: that they are run by fully cooperative clients, who let the host know precisely what each guest is doing, how well it performs, how much benefit additional memory would bring to it, and the importance of the workload to the client [12, 15, 17, 27].
+These systems allocated memory efficiently and improved the overall system's performance, but were unsuitable for real-world commercial clouds, because the assumption that the host has full, accurate information on all aspects of guest performance is unrealistic.

-As recent commercial cloud trends of price dynamicity and fine-grained resource granularity [3] indicate, real-world cloud clients act rationally and selfishly.
+As recent commercial cloud trends of price dynamicity and fine-grained resource granularity [2] indicate, real-world cloud clients act rationally and selfishly.
 They are black boxes with private information such as their performance statistics, how much memory they need at the moment, and what it is worth to them.
-Rational, selfish black-boxes will not share this information with their provider unless it is in their own best interest to do so.
+Rational, selfish black-boxes will